borzunov/remoteink/README.md

 ### Client

-Extract executable file from [this archive](https://github.com/borzunov/remoteink/releases/download/v0.2/remoteink.app.zip) (it's for *v0.2*) and place it into `applications/` folder in your reader's memory (the folder may be hidden on some devices).
+Extract an executable file from [this archive](https://github.com/borzunov/remoteink/releases/download/v0.2/remoteink.app.zip) (it's for *v0.2*) and place it into `applications/` folder in your reader's memory (the folder may be hidden on some devices).

-It's not required, but if you want to build the client by yourself, you can install Pocketbook Pro SDK and compile the client using the following commands:
+It is not required, but if you want to build the client by yourself, you can install Pocketbook Pro SDK and compile the client using the following commands:

 	$ cd remoteink/client
 	$ make BUILD=arm_gnueabi